sofillav/telco-data-pipeline/README.md

 - Trigger it manually.
 - The DAG will:
    - Download the `mobile_customers_messy_dataset.json` file from the S3 bucket.
-   - Load it into the PostgreSQL database under `bronze.mobile_customers`.
+   - Load it into the PostgreSQL database under `bronze.bronze_mobile_customers`.

 ## Run tests